 This Beef Stew with Potatoes is known as a Kavardak recipe (Кавардак).
-It's a delicious beef winter stew that's common across Russia and across former Soviet countries.
-Especially common in the Central Asian part of Russia and the surrounding regions.
+It's a delicious beef winter stew that's common across Central Asian former Soviet countries.

 Is Kavardak Russian?

 No, not really, but it's a word that people search to find this recipe.
 Kavardak is how you call this recipe in Russian, and it's enjoyed by millions of Russians.
 The roots of this recipe come from Central Asia, which includes areas of Russia.
 It's most likely from Uzbekistan (some call it their national dish) and in Kazakhstan it's called kuyrdak.
 The Soviet Union had a great way of uniting different cultural foods across their giant empire.